-Last updated: October 16, 2017 at 3:43pm by Savanah – The Arkansas Supreme Court ruled not to have the proposal of three privately owned casinos to be on last Novembers ballot, and this year isn’t looking any better.
-Currently, Arkansas does not allow commercial or Indian casinos in the state.
+Last updated: August 9, 2018 at 11:26pm by Savanah – In November this year, the proposal of three to four privately owned casinos might be on the ballot.
+Arkansas currently does not allow commercial or tribal casinos in the state.
 If privately owned casinos ever pass, an Arkansas Gaming Commission would be created with a five-member group.

 Online Poker in Arkansas – Estimated Date of Legalization: 2021-2022